Canada jay: Cultural significance

 Found throughout Canada, the bird is popularly known by several colloquial names.
 One is "whisky jack", a variation on the name of Wisakedjak, a benevolent trickster and cultural hero in Cree, Algonquin, and Menominee mythologies.
 Alternate spellings for this name include wesakechak, wiskedjak, whiskachon, and wisakadjak.
 The Tlingit people of northwestern North America know it as kooyéix or taatl'eeshdéi, "camp robber".
 According to the Mi'kmaq of Nova Scotia, the star Eta Ursae Majoris in the night sky was a Canada jay, Mikjaqoqwej.
 In anishinaabemowin, or the Ojibwe language, the bird is known as gwiingwiishi. "... the whisky jack is revered by indigenous peoples as an omen of good fortune and a warning of danger.
 Niigaanwewidam Sinclair, an associate professor and acting head of the department of native studies at the University of Manitoba, explained why the mischievous yet wise grey jay is important to the Anishinaabe people.
 "To my people, the Anishinaabe, she is Gwiingwiishi", Sinclair said in a post published by Canadian Geographic magazine.
 "Gwiingwiishi is a great, wise teacher, and there is an old story that tells of her abilities to give gifts...
 Her lesson?
 That it is only in our bravery, resilience and commitments to one another that we can find growth", Sinclair said.

 The Canada jay readily capitalizes on novel food sources, including taking advantage of man-made sources of food.
-To the frustration of trappers using baits to catch fur-bearing animals or early travelers trying to protect their winter food supplies, and to the delight of campers, bold Canada jays are known to approach humans for treats and to steal from unattended food stores.
+To the frustration of trappers using baits to catch fur-bearing animals or early travellers trying to protect their winter food supplies, and to the delight of campers, bold Canada jays are known to approach humans for treats and to steal from unattended food stores.
 Canada jays do not change their feeding behaviour if watched by people; if they are able to link humans with food, they will not forget.
 A nesting female that had become accustomed to being fed by humans was reportedly able to be enticed to leave the nest during incubation and brooding.
 This behaviour has inspired a number of nicknames for the Canada jay, including "lumberjack", "meat-bird", "venison-hawk", "moose-bird", and "gorby", the last two popular in the northeastern United States.
 The origin of "gorby", also spelt "gorbey", is unclear but possibly derived from gorb, which in Scottish Gaelic or Irish means "glutton" or "greedy (animal)" or in Scots or northern English "fledgling bird".